mayadata-io/oep-e2e/testplan/docs/director/authentication/tc-auth-la-admin.md

 ### Details
-- Check the login for user1
+- Check the login for Admin user

 ### Steps Performed in the test

-- Login using user1
+- Login using Administrator user
+- Create 2 new users
+  - user1
+  - user2
 - Enable user1
-- Disable user1
+- Disable user2
 - Login with wrong password
 - Logout
 - Change password
 - Time out
 - Update profile

 ### Expected output

 - Able to login
+- Able to create users
-- Unable to change the enable setting
+- Able to login with user1
-- Unable to change the disable setting
+- Unable to login with user2
 - Unable to login with wrong password
 - Logout, then on access it should ask for login
 - Timeout, on an time out it should logout and ask for re-login